trungnq0202/Assignment1_OOP/README.md

 * Press **Shift + F10** or go to **Run** tools and hit **Run  'Main'**.

 ## Known bugs
-All input exceptions have been handled by printing error message to the console during running the software.
+All exceptions have been handled by printing error message to the console during running the software.

 ## Acknowledgement
 * Mr Quang's lecturer slides.